Star Rating: 3/5

 The Hunger Games is based on the book with the same title by Suzanne Collins.
 It’s based in a dystopian, post-apocalyptic country called Panem, which was once territory in North America.
 As punishment for a people’s rebellion, each one of the twelve now-impoverished districts has to put forward their boys and girls, between the ages of twelve to eighteen, to compete in a tournament called the Hunger Games.
 At random, one boy and one girl are chosen to compete in the games, which are watched by thousands throughout the country.
 The tournament, controlled by a repressive leadership, is a fight to see who will survive.
 Only one, out of the twenty-four chosen, will return home.

-After her younger sister, Primrose (Willow Shields), is picked to compete in the tournament, 16-year-old Katniss (Jennifer Lawrence – Winter’s Bone, X-Men: First Class, House At The End Of The Street) volunteers to take her sister’s place.
-Katniss has spent years illegally hunting with her friend, Gale (Liam Hemsworth – Knowing, The Last Song, The Expendables II), for food in the woods outside of District 12.
+After her younger sister, Primrose (Willow Shields), is picked to compete in the tournament, 16-year-old Katniss (Jennifer Lawrence – Winter’s Bone, X-Men: First Class, X-Men: Days of Future Past) volunteers to take her sister’s place.
+Katniss has spent years illegally hunting with her friend, Gale (Liam Hemsworth – Knowing, The Last Song, Independence Day II: Resurgence), for food in the woods outside of District 12.
 Now, taken to the affluent capital for pre-tournament training, along with Peeta (Josh Hutcherson – The Polar Express, The Kids Are Alright, Red Dawn), Katniss must use her skills and learn other arts from her mentors, Haymitch (Woody Harrelson – No Country For Old Men, Friends With Benefits, Seven Psychopaths) and Cinna (Lenny Kravitz – The Rugrats Movie, Precious, The Blind Bastard Club), to survive the games.

 The plot for the film is quite accurate to the book, despite missing the Avox sub-plot and changing the skin-colour of some of the characters, such as Katniss and Rue (Amandla Stenberg – Texas Killing Fields, Colombiana).